Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 example Section IV-C of [Passive Observations of a Large DNS Service: 2.5 Years in the Life of Google](http://tma.ifip.org/2018/wp-content/uploads/sites/3/2018/06/tma2018_paper30.pdf).

+Techniques such as those described in Section 10 of [RFC7766] can be of use to operators to defend against such attacks.

 ### Service options